kibersportovich/Telegram-Minecraft/README.md

 2. Change the bot's privacy settings in Botfather: 1) /setprivacy 2) choose your bot 3) Disable
 3. for step 3, you need add the created bot to the chat with your friends :)
 4. next, you must configure the bot in minecraft, to do this, enter the command /SetBot "your_bot_token" (you must have operator rights)
+5. get the id of your telegram chat, to do this, type in your telegram chat /get_chat
-5. specify your chat in minecraft, to do this, enter the command /SetChat your_telegram_chat_id (you must have operator rights)
+6. specify your chat in minecraft, to do this, enter the command /SetChat your_telegram_chat_id (you must have operator rights)
-   #### Telegram-Minecraft-scripts
+   #### fast-create-tgbot

-to make it easier to create a bot for Telegram-Minecraft mod or to get a telegram chat id, you can use [scripts written in python](https://github.com/kibersportovich/Telegram-Minecraft-scripts)
+to make it easier to create a bot for Telegram-Minecraft mod you can use [script written in python](https://github.com/kibersportovich/Telegram-Minecraft-scripts)
 ___
 # Registration
 you can link your telegram profile to your nickname in minecraft: in your bot type /reg